What Is A Junk Journal? A Creative Way to Upcycle Your Memories

 Essential Tools to Make a Junk Journal

-In addition to paper and ephemera, there are a few essential tools that are needed to make a junk journal.
+In addition to paper and ephemera, a few essential tools are needed to create a junk journal.
 These include:

 • Binding thread